AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ## Overview

 Seat Maps are diagrams of the seat layout inside a building, passenger aircraft or else.
-They are often published by airlines for informational purposes, and they are of use to passengers for selection of their seat at booking or check-in.
+They are often being published by airlines for informational purposes, and they are of use to passengers for selection of their seat at booking or check-in.
 AnyMap technology allows to create any kind of seat maps, schemes or interactive layouts.

 ## Preparing SVG Image